dsitarek/Personal-Bio-Site/README.md

 ## Bio Site

+### Your completed personal site will be reviewed by your instructor before you start your capstone.

 ## Requirements
 - You should go through AT LEAST 4 projects (individual or group) and deployed them.
 - Each project should have a clickable link that goes to more details that includes a link to the Github Repo and Deployed App.